ordovician/calcutron/README.md

 Addition and subtraction deal with negative numbers while shift and  conditional branching operate on numbers as if they were unsigned.
 Registers work on 4 digit numbers but there are only 100 memory locations numbered from 0 to 99.

+Documenting properly the instruction set and their usage is still lacking.